TheBl00000/TheBl00000/README.md

 - 👋 Hi, I’m @TheBl00000
 - 👀 I’m interested in programming
 - 🌱 I’m currently learning python
-- 💞️ I’m looking to collaborate on small python projects
 - 📫 You can reach me on my discord theblooooo
 - 😄 Pronouns: He/Him
-- ⚡ Fun fact: I like Friends
+- ⚡ Fun fact: I like Star Wars and Friends